tylertitsworth/5th-age-srd/Classes/Paladin.md

 #### Epic Feat

-Once per day, move yourself to the start of the initiative order at the start of a round, after the escalation die is increased.
+Once per full recovery, move yourself to the start of the initiative order at the start of a round, after the escalation die is increased.

 #### Zealous Smite